alliesaizan/classification-bias-experiment/README.md

 ## Data prep <a name="data-prep"></a>

 Before we can do any machine learning modelling, we first need to prepare the data for analysis.
 It's not ready in its current form!
 In the cells below, I walk through various feature engineering steps, including:
-- Check whether any rows have missing values and mitigate as-needed
+- Checking whether any rows have missing values and mitigate as-needed
 - Generating binary representations of the categorical variables
 - Mapping the *education* column to a label representation
 - Zeroing out values less than 0 in strictly positive numerical categories